 Start by dropping the feeding that is typically shortest anyway or the one your baby seems least interested in.
 If your baby is already eating solid foods, you can nurse the baby after he or she eats, and then eventually drop that session as you introduce either formula or whole cow’s milk in a cup (or bottle) instead.

-When it comes time to drop a middle of the night feeding, it is helpful to have dad or another person go in to comfort baby so that your child won’t want to nurse.
+When it comes time to drop a middle-of-the-night feeding, it is helpful to have the dad or another person go in to comfort baby so that your child won’t want to nurse.
 You may also have to put on your big girl pants and try not to cry about it all too.

 More tips for a comfortable transition to stop breastfeeding